 Prior to his arrival at MIT, Cronan was an athletic trainer at Boston University for 11 years.
 He resides in Norwood, Mass. with his wife, Dotty and their daughters, Erin and Kelly.

-Jess Rooney Gallagher joined the MIT sports medicine staff for the 2007-2008 season and is now in her fifth year working with the Engineer’s intercollegiate teams.
+Jess Rooney Gallagher joined the MIT sports medicine staff for the 2007-2008 season and is now in her seventh year working with the Engineer’s intercollegiate teams.
 She coordinates care for women’s volleyball, men’s basketball, men’s lacrosse, women’s tennis, rifle, and men and women’s cross country.

 A 2001 graduate of Northeastern University with a B.S in Athletic Training; continued her academic career with an E.d.M. in Sports Psychology from Boston University in 2003.